dapzpro/To-Do-list-React/README.md

 5.  **Add task logic**:

     - Set up a state in `App.js` to manage the todo list and functions for adding and deleting tasks.

-## Contributing

-If you'd like to contribute to this project, follow these steps:

-1. Fork the repository.

-2. Create a new branch (`git checkout -b new-branch`).

-3. Make your changes and commit them.

-4. Push your branch (`git push origin new-branch`).

-5. Create a pull request with a detailed description of your changes.

-## License

-This project is licensed under the MIT License.
-See the <LICENSE.md> file for details.

 ## Author